-Cleaning - Over a period of time, ashes or dust may collect on the blades of both the combustion blower and convection blower.
-Periodically the blowers should be vacuumed clean as these ashes can impede performance.
-Creosote can also accumulate in the combustion blower.
+• Cleaning - Over a period of time, ashes or dust may collect on the blades of both the combustion blower and convection blower.
+Periodically the blowers should be cleaned as the ash and dust can impede performance.
+Creosote can also accumulate on the blades in the combustion blower.
 This needs to be brushed clean.
 The convection blower is accessed by opening the stove's left side panel.
-The combustion blower can be accessed by opening the stoves right side panel.
+The combustion blower can be accessed by opening the stove's right side panel.
 The convection blower is on the left (facing stove), and the combustion blower is on the right.